zoontek/react-native-bootsplash/README.md

 {
   // …

+  // To prevent a potential white flash, I highly recommand setting your bootsplash background color for the rootView
+  // You can find it in the generated BootSplash.storyboard file (search for backgroundColor) rootView.backgroundColor = [[UIColor alloc] initWithRed:0.960784313725490 green:0.988235294117647f blue:1.0f alpha:1];

+  // …

   [self.window makeKeyAndVisible];
   [RNBootSplash initWithStoryboard:@"BootSplash"]; // <- display the generated BootSplash.storyboard over our rootViewController

   return YES;
 }
 ```